Seahawks WR Tyler Lockett says nomination for Walter Payton Man of the Year Award ‘really means a lot’

 “We couldn’t have a better man of the year than Tyler Lockett in what he’s demonstrated for this football team, this organization,” Wilson said Thursday.

-Lockett has focused much of his charitable work in his native Tulsa.
+Lockett has focused much of his charitable work in his native Tulsa, Oklahoma.

 According to a story on the team’s website, Lockett has established college scholarship programs, hosted holiday dinners for the homeless and supported Black-owned businesses such as Fulton Street Books & Coffee.